poeml/mirrorbrain/trunk/docs/mirrors.rst

         show           show a mirror entry
-        test           test if a mirror is working update         update mirrors network data in the database vacuum         clean up unreferenced files from the mirror database
+        test           test if a mirror is working update         update mirrors network data in the database

 By typing :program:`mb <command> -h` or :program:`mb help <command>`, help for